srikanthashish/meditation-visuals/README.md

 <tabcaption>

-<i><b>Table 2.</b> This table presents sample single-channel EEG recordings obtained from a healthy adult participant during a meditation session.
+<i>**Table 2.** This table presents sample single-channel EEG recordings obtained from a healthy adult participant during a meditation session.
 The recordings are shown in the first three (of 300) rows and represent a subset of the full dataset.
 Of particular interest are the pre-calculated attention and meditation scores, which are displayed in the eighth and ninth columns, respectively (both are marked with an asterisk, '__*__').</i>

 </tabcaption>